Kubernetes External Secrets

 • If you use a customer fragment, define the value of AKEYLESS_API_ENDPOINT as the URL of your Akeyless Gateway in the following format: https:/your.akeyless.gw:8080/v2.

-• If you define the value of AKEYLESS_ACCESS_TYPE as api_key, define the
+• If you define the value of AKEYLESS_ACCESS_TYPE as api_key, define the value of AKEYLESS_ACCESS_TYPE_PARAM as your access key.

-1. Deploy the helm chart by running:
+3. Deploy the Helm chart by running:

 helm install <RELEASE NAME> external-secrets/kubernetes-external-secrets -f charts/kubernetes-external-secrets/values.yaml